Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-attribute-selectors.md

 ## CSS [attribute~="value"] Selector

 The `~ selector` is much like the previous one, but it doesn't have to be a complete hit.
 It will look for a contained value.
-In this example, we target every link where the title `attribute` contains the word `Tips`
+In this example, we target every link where the title `attribute` contains the word `Tips.`

 ```css
 a[title~='Tips'] {